Private and NHS dental charges

 NHS dental charges in Northern Ireland, Wales and Scotland

 Each country has its own dental charging system.
-Wales has a similar banded system to England, with the equivalent of band 1 charged at £14, band 2 at £44 and band 3 at £190.
+Wales has a similar banded system to England, and dental charges in Wales also rose in 2019:

 Northern Ireland and Scotland have the same system: the charge to the NHS patient is 80% of the dentist's fee, to a maximum of £384.
 So, for example, the NHS charge for an amalgam filling would be from £13.28 to £34.85.